 December 1979 to December 16, 1982

 Terry was born in Pomona, California on July 24, 1948.
 After high school, he served in the United States Army Airborne.
 He was wounded in action in Viet Nam and received a Purple Heart.
 He then attended San Diego Mesa College, San Diego State University, and the United States International University.
-He earned an Associate Degree in Business Management, a Bachelor’s Degree in Psychology, and a Master’s Degree in Clinical Psychology.
-Terry entered the FBI in December, 1979.
-Special Agent Hereford was assigned to the San Diego Division until December, 1980 when he was transferred to Chicago.
+He earned an Associate Degree in Business Management, a Bachelor of Science Degree in Psychology, and a Master’s Degree in Clinical Psychology.
+Terry entered the FBI in December 1979.
+Special Agent Hereford was assigned to the San Diego Division until December 1980 when he was transferred to Chicago.
 He was a licensed commercial pilot and resided in Wheaton, Illinois with his wife Nancy and four children.

 Served: 6¾ years

 March 1976 to December 16, 1982 Michael was born in Lima, Ohio on September 21, 1947.
 He earned a Bachelor of Science Degree at Wright State University in 1975.
 Between high school and college, Michael served a four-year tour of duty in the United States Air Force.
 Michael entered the FBI in March 1976.
 Special Agent Lynch was assigned to the Indianapolis Division until November 1978 when he was transferred to Chicago.
 He resided in Woodridge, Illinois with his wife Jane and four children.